tldr-pages/tldr/pages/common/openssl-genrsa.md

 `openssl genrsa -out {{output_file.key}} {{1234}}`

-- Generate an RSA private key and encrypt it with aes256.
-You will be prompted for a passphrase:
+- Generate an RSA private key and encrypt it with AES256 (you will be prompted for a passphrase):

 `openssl genrsa {{-aes256}}`